chaoss/wg-value/CONTRIBUTING.md

 **Every issue in this repository is seeking contribution**.
 Click on issues to find ways to contribute.
 See this [list of all issues](https://github.com/chaoss/wg-value/issues).

-### We need activists, enthusiasts, community input, and more… Anyone, with any skill set, can find a way to pitch in.
+### We need activists, enthusiasts, community input, and more.
+Anyone, with any skill set, can find a way to pitch in.

 ## Contributing to the Chaoss Community